-Amy Coney Barrett signed 2006 statement calling for an end to 'barbaric' Roe v.
-Wade
+Amy Coney Barrett signed 2006 statement calling to end 'barbaric' Roe v.
+Wade legacy

 JUDGE AMY CONEY BARRETT: 5 THINGS TO KNOW

-As to whether Barrett should have disclosed the 2006 advertisement to the Judiciary Committee, Hawley said: "I'm sure it was inadvertent."
+As to whether Barrett should have disclosed the 2006 advertisement to the Senate Judiciary Committee, Hawley said: "I'm sure it was inadvertent."

 He expects senators will question Barrett about the advertisement during the confirmation hearing, scheduled for Oct.
 12.